Burrill Lake

 Residential development activity is lower than average in Burrill Lake according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Burrill Lake recorded around 15 residential properties granted approval each year over the past five financial years, totalling an estimated 78 homes.
-As of FY-26, eight approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 1.4 people moved to the area per dwelling built, suggesting balanced supply and demand dynamics.
-New homes are being constructed at an average value of $672,000, indicating a focus on premium properties.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Burrill Lake recorded around 15 residential properties granted approval each year over the past five financial years.
+This totals an estimated 76 homes.
+In FY-26 so far, 8 approvals have been recorded.
+The average number of people moving to the area for each dwelling built over these five financial years is 1.5 per year.

 Frequently Asked Questions - Development